akveg-map/class-descriptions/00_data_entry/312_ArcticWillowActiveFloodplain.md

 ### Floristics

-**Floristics Description:** This [level] is indicated by the willow, *Salix alaxensis* with other willow species, namely *Salix richardsonii, *Salix niphoclada*, and *Salix glauca* codominating.
+**Floristics Description:** This [level] is indicated by the willow, *Salix alaxensis* with other willow species, namely *Salix richardsonii*, *Salix niphoclada*, and *Salix glauca* codominating.
 Diagnostic herbaceous plants include the forbs *Eurybia sibirica*, *Artemisia tilesii*, *Parnassia kotzebuei*, *Tanacetum bipinnatum* ssp. *bipinnatum*, and *Chamerion latifolium*, the horsetails *Equisetum arvense* and *Equisetum variegatum*, and the grass *Festuca rubra*.
 On substrates that experience infrequent flooding, dwarf and prostrate shrubs including *Salix reticulata*, *Dryas integrifolia,* and *Arctous rubra* may establish in the understory.
 Bryophytes include *Sanionia uncinata, Brachythecium mildeanum, Leptobryum pyriforme, Campylium stellatum*, and *Bryum pseudotriquetrum*; dry site lichens, such as those in the *Stereocaulon* genus, may be present at low abundance.

 [diagnostic_plot]